 Before you get started, it’s vital that you shut everything off on the car.
 This includes the electrical features, as well as the exterior and interior lights.
 If you leave these items on, the battery could drain while you are charging it.

 Some car models also require you to remove the battery terminals before charging the battery so as not to damage electrical parts.
 Check your repair manual for your specific car model to be sure.

 If you need to test your battery, use a voltmeter.
 Touch the prongs to the appropriate battery terminals to get a reading.
 12.4 to 12.7 volts says that your 12-volt car battery is charged.
 Anything lower than 12 volts indicates low voltage, leaving you with a battery that might not start the engine.

 2. Set Charge Rate

 On your charger, you want to set the charge rate before you connect it to the battery.
 If you have a very basic battery charger, you might not have these options.
 Typically, the charge rate ranges from 2 to 10 amps.

 In most cases, you want to charge your battery on the lowest setting.
 By doing a slow charge, you ensure the battery remains in good condition.
 It also keeps you from overcharging the battery.
 The only time you should use a fast-charge setting is if you need the battery right away.
 While this will get you back on the road quickly, it will reduce the battery’s life significantly.

 3. Clean Battery Terminals

 Locate the positive and negative battery terminals.
-Take off the plastic cover from the positive terminal and clean any corrosion off with a wire brush.
+Take the plastic cover off of the positive terminal and clean any corrosion off with a wire brush.

 If you are unable to remove the corrosion with the brush, consider using a baking soda paste instead.
 By cleaning off the battery, you ensure that the charger makes a good connection.